-The 133rd Annual Convention of the Diocese of Pittsburgh adopted a resolution stating that effective January 1, 1999, Letters of Agreement for all clergy living in church-provided housing shall include an additional category of compensation entitled "Housing Equity Allowance," and it was further resolved that the specific amount of the Housing Equity Allowance shall be calculated by using a percentage of the value designated for housing on the assessment form of the Church Pension Fund (30 percent of cash stipend plus utilities) or an amount agreed upon between the clergy and the parish.
+The 133rd Annual Convention of the Diocese of Pittsburgh adopted a resolution stating that effective January 1, 1999, Letters of Agreement for all clergy living in church-provided housing shall include an additional category of compensation entitled "Housing Equity Allowance," and it was further resolved to specify an amount agreed upon between the clergy and the parish.
 NOTE: This income is fully taxable and reportable as income to the clergy.
 The amount of any Equity Allowance is included within, not in addition to, the Minimum and Recommended Total Compensation figures in this Guide.